-Credit Rating
+Credit Ratings

-Fitch Ratings ("Fitch") has assigned a rating to the Debentures of 'BBB-'.
+Fitch Ratings ("Fitch") has assigned a rating to the Subordinated Debentures of 'BBB' and a rating to the Senior Notes of 'BBB+'.
 According to Fitch's website, a credit rating of 'BBB' represents good credit quality and indicates that expectations of default risk are currently low.
 The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity.
 The modifiers "+" or "-" may be appended to a rating to denote relative status within major rating categories.
-The 'BBB' rating assigned by Fitch is the 4th highest of Fitch's 9 rating categories, which range from 'AAA' to 'D'.
+The 'BBB' rating assigned by Fitch is the 4th highest of Fitch's 11 rating categories, which range from 'AAA' to 'D'.